calipho-sib/nextprot-docs/pages/legal disclaimer.md

 Any medical or genetic information is provided for research, educational and informational purposes only.
 It is not in any way intended to be used as a substitute for professional medical advice, diagnosis, treatment or care.

 neXtProt provides Internet links to other resources.
 We recommend to our users to read carefully the copyright notices and legal disclaimer of the said resources.
-The SIB, its employees, consultants, and agents are not responsible for the availability of these services.
+The SIB, its employees, consultants, and agents are not responsible for the availability, comprehensiveness and quality of these services.

 ##Personal Data
 In order to sign-up as a registered user to neXtProt, you need to complete the account registration process by providing the SIB with current, complete and accurate information as indicated in the then applicable registration form.
 This might include information as first and last name, e-mail address, affiliation, address, professional title, contacts, and area of focus, etc. You will also choose a password and a login name.